Why frame art photography?

-For works on paper such as my limited edition archival photography, a climate controlled environment is a must.
+For works on paper such as A. K. Nicholas's limited edition archival photography, a climate controlled environment is a must.
 Unheated or unairconditioned locations can damage artwork or allow gaps in the framing which may allow insects or contaminants to harm the artwork.
 Museums typically maintain a temperature of 68-72 degrees Fahrenheit/20-22 Centigrade and a relative humidity of 45-55%.
 Excessive humidity (70% and above) can support growth of harmful mold and bacteria.

 If you do not frame the artwork, make sure it only comes in contact with archival materials.

 Why don’t you sell pre-framed art?